TobiasSekan/DailyKanji/readme.md

 * .Net Framework 4.7 or newer (4.7.1, 4.7.2)

 # Current features
-* 6 Test types
+* 8 Test types
-  1. Hiragana or Katakana to Roomaji
-  2. Only Hiragana to Roomaji
-  3. Only Katakana to Roomaji
+  * 1. Hiragana or Katakana to Roomaji, 2.
+Only Hiragana to Roomaji, 3.
+Only Katakana to Roomaji
-  4. Roomaji to Hiragana or Katakana
-  5. Only Roomaji to Hiragana
+  * 4. Roomaji to Hiragana or Katakana, 5.
+Only Roomaji to Hiragana, 6.
+Only Roomaji to Katakana
-  6. Only Roomaji to Katakana
+  * 7. Only Hiragana to Katakana, 8.
+Only Katakana to Hiragana
 * Highlight wrong and correct answers, when answer was wrong
 * Count answer time (separates counter for Hiragana and Katakana)
 * Can show only similar answers